Mary Claire Rennick Director

 Gillian was keenly aware of the differences in facilities and resources for children in Ireland and abroad from her experience with Dylan.
 She also wanted to increase awareness around childhood cancer.
 This prompted her to join the Light It Up Gold campaign in 2013 and to form Childhood Cancer Foundation to create a permanent group that will have a positive impact on families affected by childhood cancer.

 Gillian says, “I was surrounded by family and friends who supported us.
 Dylan’s school was particularly supportive of both of us, this support definitely had a positive impact on Dylan’s frame of mind while recovering from treatment.
 I would like to ensure that others receive the same understanding in their communities when dealing with childhood cancer treatment and side effects.”

-Maura Toner lives in Donegal, is a Legal Costs Accountant by profession and mother of three children.
+Maura Toner lives in Donegal and is the Administrator of Childhood Cancer Foundation.
+She is employed on a part time basis and volunteers for the charity.
 Emer, her second child, was diagnosed with stage 4 Neuroblastoma, at the age of 9 months, in Sept 2007.
 Being told that their baby had only a 50% chance of survival and that "the treatment could kill her" had a devastating impact on the entire family circle.
 Emer immediately started an intensive regimen of chemotherapy and underwent surgery in May 2008.